 Luckily for us, Dom did a great job fixing everything.
 He took the entire shower/loo out as well as half the kitchen wall and cupboards on one side.

-All rot was removed, which included the shower room base-frame.
-He also laid a new floor throughout the whole van as the old one had de-laminated.
+He removed the rot, including the shower room base-frame.
+Dom also laid a new floor throughout the whole van as the old one had de-laminated.
 The original carpet floor that these V-Dubs had back in the 1990s was already long-gone, unfortunately.

 Older vans and warning lights!